Fortisque/cs172-notes/lecture-10/index.md

 On the other hand, if we feed it $$\langle M\rangle,y\notin H^{C}$$, notice that $$M$$ halts on input $$x$$ in $$t$$ steps.
 Let $$b$$ be the binary representation of $$t$$.
 Then $$M_{y}(b)$$ does not halt, which means that $$\langle M_{y}\rangle\notin AH$$, so $$M_{AH}$$ does not accept $$\langle M_{y}\rangle$$; therefore, we do not accept.

 Therefore, this is a valid recognizer for $$H^{C}$$; this contradiction implies that $$AH$$ is unrecognizable.

+*Thanks to Luca Trevisan for pointing out typo.*